jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Deployment-Type.md

 Please note that the CodeDeploy can only be used for operating a specific virtual server group associated with the backend service of a specified Load Balancer in the deployment page created by you.

+As one load balancer backend service can only associate with one virtual server group, when initiating deployment, please ensure that the selected load balancer backend service is not associated with any virtual server group not related to the deployment group.

 For the first deployment, the virtual server group will be automatically created in the name of deploy_B_${group id}_${random string} and will be associated with the backend service of specified Load Balancer:

 1) Before launching, all machines in the deployment group (blue group and green group) can provide service by virtual of not taking over the traffic.